 Perhaps some of these books will be relevant and insightful for you as they were for me!

-The following four books have impacted my life, how I understand the world, and how I effectively operate in it.
+The following set of books have impacted my life, how I understand the world, and how I effectively operate in it.
 Their impact is a combination of the content and the timing of which they intersected my life.

 Hebrew & Christian Scriptures | 40 Authors, 66 books Combined Into What We Now Call The Bible